IRNAS/irnas-east-software/docs/configuration.md

   through `--build-type` option which can be given to the `east build` command,
 - specifying binary assets that will be created with the `east release` command.

+`east.yml file` is optional; Users do not need to create to use `east`, however it that case the above two mentioned functionalities will not work.

-This document describes the required fields of the `east.yml` file, how to use _build-types_ and how to set up the project using the `east release` command.
+This document describes the expected contents of the `east.yml` file, what are _build-types_, how to use them and how to specify binary assets for the `east release` command.

 ## General structure of the configuration file